SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

 \subsection{Overview}

 The overall architecture of SafeDrive is illustrated in Figure~\ref{fig:overall}.
 SafeDrive consists of three core modules: ProposalNet, SWNet, and FRNet.
-ProposalNet first preprocesses the input sensor data to generate the object queries, BEV features, and planning queries required for subsequent sparse world construction.
-SWNet then builds a Sparse World, where each planning query constructs a trajectory-conditioned world that simulates the scene’s evolution with surrounding instances.
-Through this sparse formulation, SWNet focuses on safety-critical instances and encodes their relational representations, establishing a structured basis for fine-grained safety reasoning.
-Finally, FRNet determines the most feasible and safety-consistent driving trajectory through fine-grained reasoning over these interaction-aware representations, assessing potential risks such as pairwise collisions and lane departures.
+ProposalNet first preprocesses the input sensor data to generate the key components required for sparse world construction, namely object queries, BEV features, and planning queries.
+SWNet then constructs a Sparse World for each candidate trajectory, explicitly modeling the future motions of surrounding instances and their interactions with the ego vehicle in an instance-centric manner.
+Finally, FRNet performs fine-grained safety reasoning over these interaction-aware representations, precisely identifying potential collision risks and lane violations at the level of individual agents and timesteps.